-The childminder was registered in 1986.
-She lives with her husband on the outskirts of Peterborough.
-The whole of the ground floor, upstairs bathroom, and rear garden are used for childminding purposes.
+The childminder was registered in 1997.
+She lives with her husband and an adult daughter and son aged 14 years on the outskirts of Sheffield.
+The whole of the ground floor, upstairs bathroom and rear garden are used for childminding purposes.
 The childminder is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
 She is registered to care for a maximum of six children under eight years at any one time.
-The childminder currently has seven children on roll and of these five are in the early years age range and one child is in the compulsory childcare group; of these two children are funded.
+The childminder currently has ten children on roll and of these six are in the early years age range and three children are in the compulsory childcare group.

 The childminder collects and takes children to local schools, visits parks and places of interest.
-The childminder supports children with English as a second language.

-The childminder is an accredited childminder and holds a Level 3 qualification in Childcare and is a member of the National Childminding Association.
+The childminder holds a Level 3 Qualification in Childcare and is a member of the National Childminding Association.